BlandNoodle/legionmodpublic/README.md

 after all of that UK is basically free to do whatever

 FRA -
+Mob sized nerfed
-Mob sized nerfed, but they start with guards which are buffed and can get increased mob size from decisions If they maintain spheres in South Germany they get modifiers and forts, if they sphere Bavaria by 1870 without GER or South GER forming they get south german accepted
+If they maintain spheres in South Germany they get modifiers and forts, if they sphere Bavaria by 1870 without GER or South GER forming they get south german accepted
-They have a couple extra decisions but not much more yet
+They have a couple extra decisions, le napoleon

 RUS -
 Choose one of the now infamous builds at game start.
 Vladivostok can be taken after Opium War and the Great Game can lead to ownership of Persia